 Pitbull vs Staffordshire Bull Terrier: similar but different?

-A lot of people that don’t know much about Bully breeds would likely have a hard time telling the difference between Pitbull vs Staffordshire Bull Terrier.
-The two breeds are certainly similar, and they have many of the same ancestors (Bulldogs).
+A lot of people that aren’t very familiar with the Bully breeds would likely have a hard time telling the difference between Pitbull vs Staffordshire Bull Terrier.
+The two breeds are certainly similar, and they have the same ancestors (Bulldogs).

 However, for a trained eye, there are quite a few differences.
-Lets look at what these differences are and what dog could be better for you.
-The reputation of both of these breeds has been questioned due to some disinformation being circulated in the media (Pitbulls are even banned in many countries!).
+Let’s look at what these differences are and which dog could be better for you.
+The reputation of both of these breeds has been questioned, to put it mildly, due to some misinformation being circulated in the media (Pitbulls are even banned in many countries!)
 But if you have any experience with either Pitbull or Staffordshire Bull Terrier, you know that they aren’t ruthless killers that they are said to be.
 They might just ruthlessly kill you with their slobbery kisses though!